ronnyml/snowplow-wiki/PHP-Tracker.md

 To instantiate a new Tracker instance we need to make sure the Snowplow Tracker classes are available.

-Include these 'use' lines in your project.
+Include these class aliases in your project.

 ```PHP
 use Snowplow\Tracker\Tracker;